replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 6, 2024

 ### Bug Fixes {#bug-fixes-v2024-12-06-4}
-* CMX: Fix for `cluster ls` not taking into account end-time when including terminated clusters.
+* Compatiblity Matrix: Fix for `cluster ls` not taking into account end-time when including terminated clusters.

 ## v2024.12.05-5